 LSB (LEAST SIGNIFICANT BIT) is the bit that has the smallest value or weight of all bits.
-This value is $V{FS}/2^n$, where " V{FS} " is the full scale input voltage and "n" is the ADC resolution in bits.
+This value is $V{REF}/2^n$, where "n" is the ADC resolution in bits, which is 11 in the case of the ADC11DL066.

 MISSING CODES are those output codes that will never appear at the ADC outputs.
-The ADC10DL065 is ensured not to have any missing codes.
+The ADC11DL066 is ensured not to have any missing codes.